intel-analytics/ipex-llm/docs/mddocs/Quickstart/install_linux_gpu.md

 sudo reboot
 ```

-After rebooting, you can use `uname -r` again to see that your kernel version has changed to `6.5.0-35-generic`.
+After rebooting, you can use `uname -r` again to see that your kernel version has been changed to `6.5.0-35-generic`.

 #### 3. Enable driver support through `force_probe` flag